-AccessNI will review your dispute and, if necessary, work with the police to make a decision.
+AccessNI will review your dispute.
+They can work with the police to make a decision.

 If you dispute the certificate because you feel the information shouldn’t be there or isn’t relevant, AccessNI will ask the police to review their decision.
 If the police agree that the information should not be there, AccessNI will re-issue your certificate free.

-If the police believe that the information should still be there, but that their disclosure should be worded differently, they will contact you.
-If you agree with the revised wording, AccessNI will re-issue your certificate free of charge.
+If the police believe that the information should still be there, but that their disclosure should be writtendifferently, they'll contact you.
+If you agree with the new wording, AccessNI will re-issue your certificate free of charge.